30+ Lies You Were Told as a Kid—That You Probably Still Believe

 Dogs only see black and white

 Not true!
-Dogs are not quite capable of seeing the full-colour spectrum that humans can, but it isn't just shades of gray for your favourite pups.
-Dogs see the colours of the world in yellows, blues, and grays.
-So you may be better off getting a bright yellow toy for your dog than the more common red and orange.
-Your dog will also have about 20 to 40 per cent of human's visual acuity, so anything you can see in the distance is going to look pretty blurry to them.
-But it's not all downhill for them.
-Dogs see better in dimmer light and can detect any sort of movement or motion far better than we can.
+Dogs are not quite capable of seeing the full-colour spectrum that humans can, but it isn’t just shades of grey for your four-legged friend.
+Dogs see the colours of the world in yellows, blues, and greys.
+Your dog will also have about 20 to 40 per cent of human’s visual acuity, so anything you can see in the distance is going to look pretty blurry to them, but that doesn’t mean our vision is entirely superior: Dogs see better in dimmer light and can detect any sort of movement or motion far better than we can.

 You can see the Great Wall of China from space

 This is sort of true, but mostly not.
-According to NASA, visitors to the moon can expect to catch a glimpse of the Great Wall of China... with telescopic lenses and zooming features, but certainly not with the naked eye.
-You can sometimes see the Great Wall in low Earth orbit, but at those heights, there are plenty of man-made structures you'll catch a glimpse of, like the pyramids.
-"The only thing you can see from the moon is a beautiful sphere, mostly white, some blue, and patches of yellow, and every once in a while, some green vegetations.
-No man-made object is visible at this scale," Alan Bean, an astronaut on the Apollo 12, told NASA.
+According to NASA, visitors to the moon can expect to catch a glimpse of the Great Wall of China… with the assistance of telescopic lenses and zooming features, that is.
+You can sometimes see the Great Wall in low Earth orbit, but at those heights, there are plenty of man-made structures you could make out, including the Pyramids.
+“The only thing you can see from the moon is a beautiful sphere, mostly white, some blue, and patches of yellow, and every once in a while, some green vegetations.
+No man-made object is visible at this scale,” Alan Bean, an astronaut on the Apollo 12, told NASA.

 Adam and Eve ate an apple

-We see it in artwork, in TV shows, and movies that the forbidden fruit referenced in the bible was an apple, right?
-Not so much.
-It is never actually referred to as any specific fruit.
+We see it in artwork, in TV shows, and movies that the forbidden fruit referenced in the bible was an apple.
+Well, if you go back and check the Bible, you actually won’t find a reference to any specific fruit.
 Many theologists theorize that, given the other geographical landmarks referenced, the fruit was likely a pomegranate or fig.

 You have to wait 24 hours before reporting a missing person

-Don't do this!
-Please!
-While a police officer or other emergency personnel might advise this in some instances—like if someone is late coming home from work, or they haven't texted or called you back in a while—if you have reason to believe someone is in trouble, you should call the police immediately.
-There's a world of difference between reports that someone coming home from a date isn't back on time, and someone who is late coming back home from meeting up with someone who has habitually abused them or made them feel scared for their safety isn't responding to any contact.
-The RCMP has confirmed: If you're worried about someone's safety, call the police.
+Don’t do this—please!
+While a police officer or other emergency personnel might advise this in some instances—like if someone is late coming home from work, or they haven’t texted or called you back in a while—if you have reason to believe someone is in trouble, you should call the police immediately.
+The RCMP has confirmed: If you’re worried about someone’s safety, call the police.
 They can advise you on what to do next for your particular situation, and get involved if need be.